Almost the Best of Three Worlds: Risk, Consistency and Optional Stopping for the Switch Criterion in Nested Model

-The central result of this paper, Theorem~\ref{thm:risk}, already appeared in the Master's Thesis (Van der Pas, \citeyear{Vanderpas2013}) for the (very) special case where $m_1 = 1$ and $m_0 = 0$, but the proof supplied there contained an error.
+The central result of this paper, Theorem~\ref{thm:risk}, already appeared in the Master's Thesis (Van der Pas, \citeyear{Vanderpas2013}) for the (very) special case where $m_1 = 1$ and $m_0 = 0$, but the proof supplied there contained a (serious but repairable) error.
 We are grateful to Tim van Erven for pointing this out to us.
 We are also thankful to the anonymous referees and to Hannes Leeb for raising the issue of whether the switch distribution has a `special' place on the spectrum of a model selection criterion's possible risk and consistency behaviors.